horizon-ui/chatgpt-ai-template/README.md

 - Make sure you have an [OpenAI account](https://platform.openai.com/account) and a valid API key to use ChatGPT.
 We don't sell API keys.
 - Make sure you have your billing info added in [OpenAI Billing page](https://platform.openai.com/account/billing/overview).
 Without billing info, your API key will not work.
 - The app will connect to the OpenAI API server to check if your API Key is working properly.

-### ATTENTION: The model: `GPT-4` does not work yet.
-If you are trying to use GPT-4, model it will not work if you don't have access from OpenAI.
-Note that even if you have ChatGPT Plus, you still need to request access to the GPT-4 API in order to use it with your API Key.
-This is OpenAI's restriction and we can't do anything about it.
-You can join the waitlist [here](https://openai.com/waitlist/gpt-4-api) .

 ### Example Page